 Written by Matthew Rosenberg.
 Art by Javier Garron.

 A few years back Marvel has a series called Secret Warriors.
 It featured a team of super-powered S.H.I.E.L.D. agents who secretly fought Hydra.
 It gathered a cult following, but was cancelled after 28 issues.
-Secret Warriors has not returned, but in a slightly different form and stars a group of Inhuman characters.
+Secret Warriors has returned, but in a slightly different form and stars a group of Inhuman characters.